 What to wear in Egypt – Weather Tips

-The first thing to keep in mind before deciding what to wear is the time of year you’ll be visiting.
+The first thing to keep in mind when deciding what to pack is the time of year you’ll be visiting.
 We arrived in Cairo in January and found it to be surprisingly chilly with temps ranging from 45°F – 65°F. I debated whether I should bring my down jacket, but was glad I did.

 Winter is also a great time to visit, but since it is peak tourist season, prices are higher and landmarks will be more crowded.
 It’s colder than in the Fall and Spring and certain areas will experience rain.
 Layering is advised, and you should also have a warm sweater.
 As I mentioned, I found Cairo in the winter to be quite cold.
 I often wore leggings under my skirts and wore long sleeve shirts and a jacket.